ciyer/stockscape/analysis/text/DeLong-Shiller-Redux/DeLong-Shiller-Redux.md

 And when looking at time horizons beyond 10 years, our model predicts that returns will converge to the warranted returns at the current level of CAPE.

 As I said earlier, I do not know anything about markets or investing, I just like exploring data.
 I'm not in a position to evaluate whether these predictions make sense at all, but they are what comes out of this simple model that builds on DeLong and Shiller's framework.
-I cannot offer any guidelines on how you should evaluate this information.
+I cannot offer any guidelines on how you should appraise this information.

 # Conclusion and Epilogue